 Top 7 things body hair can tell about your health

-Humans have body hairs unevenly distributed in different parts of the body, such as the eyebrow, scalp, and chin.
+Humans have body hairs unevenly distributed in different body parts, such as the eyebrow, scalp, and chin.
 But, there is a lot to know about your body hair, particularly how it is linked to your health.

 The hair you see on the surface of your body is far more complex than it appears.
 Aside from contributing to male and female appearance, it also helps transmit sensory information.